 One such common thread is the importance that is given to the lead up to a competition.
-In other words, the day or three before the competition is a time that is often skipped when looking at optimal performance strategies as it often slips between the cracks of practice and competing.
+To put it bluntly, the day or three before the competition is a time that is often skipped when looking at optimal performance strategies as it often slips between the cracks of practice and competing.

 In my work I consider it to be part of the competition.
 In other words, in many respects, competition for my clients starts with a Pre Competition Routines followed by a Competition that even sometimes ends with a quick Post Competition Review.
 For sports that either last a long time (cricket) and/or have long tournaments then this process can last for days or weeks rather than hours.

 First of all, you need to know what the main aim of this lead-up time is – rest and relaxation.

 The time for training is over now – you’re not going to get any better at catching a ball the day before the world series – nor are you going to be able to improve your fitness any on the morning of the finals.
 But you can easily use up some of your physical and mental resources well before the starting whistle if you are not careful.

 Over two consecutive Tuesdays, I made my way to Sydney (I live two hours again towards Canberra) in order to work with a small but exceptional group of cricket coaches.
 On both occasions, the workshop started at 11 am.

 For the first workshop, I decided to get up early and accept that I might get stuck in traffic.
 So, having had breakfast far earlier than normal I left home with an hour extra in case of traffic.
 After an hour of driving two things happened within quick succession.
 First, the traffic was far worse than old mate Google Maps said it was going to be and second my wife called to say I had taken both sets of car keys and therefore she would not be able to collect the kids from school that afternoon.